manoss96/onlymaps/README.md

 - A minimal API that enables both sync and async query execution.
 - Fine-grained type-hinting and validation with the help of [Pydantic](https://docs.pydantic.dev/latest/).
-- Support for all major databases such as PostgreSQL, MySQL, MariaDB and MS SQL Server.
+- Support for all major databases such as PostgreSQL, MySQL, MariaDB, MS SQL Server and more.
 - Connection pooling via custom implementation.

 ## How to install 📦